ryanhuang8/ryanhuang8/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on AI/ML Research
+- 🔭 I’m currently working on AI/ML research
 - 🌱 I’m currently learning React and Javascript
+- 📫 How to reach me: ryan_y_huang@brown.edu

 <!--
 **huangr0867/huangr0867** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.